ideo/DS-toy-models/avocado-competition/README.md

-# About this toy model

-This simulation uses a condorcet method to determine the winner of a guacamole contest.
-The goal of this exercise is to show that the winner nominated by having each judge tasting each guacamole can be recovered even when judges are assigned only a subset of contenders.

-Limiting how many entries each judge has to taste could create opportunities around:
-- Every contestant having a fairer shot at winning, expecially the less famous ones.
-- Mitigating natural behaviors (e.g., the fuller you get and the less excited you are to eat more guac).
-- Extending the competition to more contestants.
-- ...?

 # Things you get exposed to with this toy model
 - Streamlit
 - Adding tests via pytest
 - Using python classes
 - Docstrings

+# About this toy model
+This simulation uses a condorcet method to determine the winner of a guacamole contest.
+The goal is to show that the winner nominated by having each voter tasting each guacamole can be recovered even when voters are assigned only a subset of contenders.

+Limiting how many entries each voter has to taste could create opportunities around, e.g.:
+- Every contestant having a fairer shot at winning, expecially the less famous ones
+- Mitigating natural behaviors, such as, the fuller you get and the less excited you are to eat more (and the worse your vote is going to get)
+- Extending the competition to more contestants.

 # How to run it
 Install the required packages from pipenv via
 `pipenv install`